alxndr/blog/lipu-nasin-pona/index.md

 * 神 — sewi — Shen; spirit(s), deity(ies), "power"[^Muller]
 * 大顺 — ...

-The original text makes frequent reference to a social context in which gender prescribed to be strictly binary.
+The original text makes frequent reference to a social context in which gender is prescribed to be strictly binary.
-Rather than preserve this duality, I use "jan" to refer to persons generally, and include "tonsi" when enumerating categorizations of people.
+I have chosen not to retain this duality imposed on a spectrum of people; instead I use "jan" to refer to persons generally, and include "tonsi" when enumerating categorizations of people.

 ## Acknowledgements